William Sims: First World War

 Shortly before the United States entered World War I, then Rear Admiral Sims was assigned as the president of the Naval War College in Newport, Rhode Island in February 1917.
 Just before the U.S. entered the war, the Wilson administration sent him to London as the senior naval representative.
 After the U.S. entry in April 1917, Sims was given command over U.S. naval forces operating from Britain.
-He received a temporary promotion to vice admiral in May 1917.
+He received a temporary promotion (brevet) to vice admiral in May 1917.

 The major threat he faced was a highly effective German submarine campaign against freighters bringing vital food and munitions to the Allies.
-The combined Anglo-American naval war against U-boats in the western approaches to the British Isles in 1917–18 was a success due to ability of Sims to work smoothly with his British counterpart, Admiral Sir Lewis Bayly.
+The combined Anglo-American naval war against U-boats in the western approaches to the British Isles in 1917–18 was a success due to the ability of Sims to work smoothly with his British counterpart, Admiral Sir Lewis Bayly.

 Sims believed the Navy Department in Washington, which was effectively headed by Assistant Secretary Franklin D. Roosevelt, was failing to provide him with sufficient authority, information, autonomy, manpower, and naval forces.